Why do we need a Code of Conduct?

 BiCon should be a safe space for all attendees, regardless of ethnicity, class, gender, disability, religion, spiritual belief, age, or lifestyle.
 Bigoted behaviour of any kind will not be tolerated.

-- Don't make negative comments or assumptions, or stereotype people on the basis of their skin colour, physical features, race, accent or religious belief.
+Don’t make negative assumptions or stereotype people on the basis of their skin colour, physical features, race, accent or religious belief.
+Do not make negative comments about people based on the characteristics outlined above.

 Some spaces within BiCon are restricted to certain groups of people, e.g. people aged 18 or over, or those with a particular identity.
 These will be clearly marked in the session guide and handbook.

-- If you are unsure of your eligibility, you can ask to speak to someone wearing a purple sash for advice, or contact the team prior to the event.
+If you are unsure of your eligibility, you can ask to speak to someone wearing a purple sash for advice, contact the team prior to the event or speak the person running the session.

-- 'Public' includes write-ups on personal websites or on social networking sites such as Facebook.
+This includes in other conversations at BiCon or on social media relating to BiCon (e.g. the Facebook BiCon attendees group).
+‘Public’ also includes write-ups on personal websites or on social networking sites such as Facebook.

-- If you find yourself talking to someone you met at BiCon after the event has ended, be careful if you need to remind them where you met – you don't know who else might be listening!
-Perhaps just remind them that the event was in Salford…
+If you find yourself talking to someone you met at BiCon after the event has ended, be careful if you need to remind them where you met – you don’t know who else might be listening!
+Perhaps just remind them that the event was in Lancaster…

 Breaches of the Code of Conduct